https://bffpb.s3.us-east-2.amazonaws.com/biblent/Matthew/Mat04/Matthew04_Temptation1200.webp

 “And he said to Him, “All these things I will give You, if You fall down and worship me.”
 (Mat 4:9)

-Satan lures him into temptation three times with an “if” clause.
+Satan tempts him three times with an “if” clause.
 Only after Jesus resisted a third time did the devil leave Him (11).
-The evil one hovered about Jesus throughout His ministry but emerged more boldly towards the end, which we will later discuss.
+The evil one stayed close to Jesus throughout His ministry but appeared more boldly toward the end, which we will discuss later.

 The First Two ‘Ifs’

-The first two ‘if’ clauses attached to the first two temptations emphasize Jesus’ exalted position as the Son of God.
-Satan doesn’t deny His name or role but seeks to sever Jesus’ faithful service to His Father.
-Lofty names, positions, and titles are associated with our higher roles and responsibilities.
-Satan sought to confound Jesus through thoughts of His glorious title and role, making it easy to minimize His associated responsibilities.
-The vanity of titles tempts us, earned or not, by gloating in its honor and abusing its privileges.
-It is for this very reason the devil tempts the rich and powerful leaders to “forget God” (Jud 3:7; 1 Sam 12:9; Ps 106:21) and lead their societies astray.
+The first two ‘if’ clauses linked to the initial temptations highlight Jesus’ exalted status as the Son of God.
+Satan doesn’t deny His name or role but tries to disconnect Jesus’ faithful service to His Father.
+Lofty titles, positions, and designations are linked to our higher roles and responsibilities.
+Satan aimed to confuse Jesus with thoughts of His glorious title and role, making it easy to downplay His related duties.
+The pride in titles, whether earned or not, tempts us to boast in their honor and abuse their privileges.
+That’s why the devil tempts the rich and powerful leaders to “forget God” (Jud 3:7; 1 Sam 12:9; Ps 106:21) and lead their societies astray.

-The title Son of God is used 43 times in the Bible, all in the New Testament.
-‘Son’ points to his expected allegiance to His Father (as well as His shared nature).
+The title Son of God appears 43 times in the Bible, all in the New Testament.
+‘Son’ points to His expected allegiance to His Father as well as His shared nature.
 ‘God’ refers to the Creator God from whom all life has come: “The Lord (i.e., Yahweh), the God of your fathers” (Ex 3:15-16).
 The evil tempter immediately recognized Jesus’ divine origin, but he did not honor Him; instead, he tested Him to steal His authority, as he did with Adam.

 The devil (verse 1) crafted these scenarios to throw Jesus off balance.
-On the one hand, he used flattery to preoccupy Jesus’ thoughts, pretending to respect His spiritual authority and a love for God’s will by quoting God’s Word.
-The devil did not lie by stating that He was the Son of God but led Him to think of His position so that Jesus would act out of character, abusing His responsibility by making stones into bread for himself.
+On one hand, he used flattery to occupy Jesus’ thoughts, pretending to respect His spiritual authority and love for God’s will by quoting God’s Word.
+The devil did not lie by claiming that He was the Son of God but aimed to make Him think about His position so that Jesus would act out of character, misusing His responsibility by turning stones into bread for Himself.

 However, Jesus spotted how the devil ill-used God’s Word without considering God’s purpose and glory.
 Jesus refused to follow the misleading suggestion and rejected the evil one’s temptation by correctly using God’s Word to affirm His Father’s will and delight in doing only His will.

-Jesus ignored the flattery in a very business-like manner, exposing the evil one’s pretentious suggestion to honor God and the devil’s evil purposes.
+Jesus dismissed the flattery in a very business-like way, revealing the evil one’s false attempt to honor God and the devil’s wicked plans.

 • He ignored the temptation to prove His trust in His Father, claiming, “You shall not put the Lord your God to the test” (Mat 4:7).